 NHDOT's HSIP program also includes systemic projects.
-These projects improve safety statewide and include several types of projects including the following: construction of median barriers on divided highways, installation of horizontal curve warning signs to comply with MUTCD, installation of retroreflective backplates on traffic signals, installation of centerline and edge line rumble strips and stripes, and replacement of deficient guardrail and its terminal units to meet current safety standards.
+These projects improve safety statewide and have included several types of projects including the following: construction of median barriers on divided highways, installation of horizontal curve warning signs to comply with MUTCD, installation of retroreflective backplates on traffic signals, installation of centerline and shoulder rumble strips, and replacement of deficient guardrail and terminal units to meet current safety standards.